Skip to content

 Filters and pagination

 Set the filter attribute to a filter class to enable filtering, sorting, searching, and pagination on the list endpoint.
-When a PaginationFilter (or subclass) is used, the list endpoint returns a NumberedPage instead of a plain list.
-With TokenPaginationFilter, it returns a TokenPage.
+Its fields become query parameters — FilterDepends is applied for you.

 from fastapi_views.filters.models import PaginationFilter